UltraCart/rest_api_v2_sdk_csharp/docs/ConfigurationApi.md

 <a name="insertrotatingtransactiongateway"></a>
 # **InsertRotatingTransactionGateway**
-> RotatingTransactionGateway InsertRotatingTransactionGateway (RotatingTransactionGateway rotatingTransactionGateway)
+> RotatingTransactionGatewayResponse InsertRotatingTransactionGateway (RotatingTransactionGateway rotatingTransactionGateway)

 Insert a rotating transaction gateway